danog/MadelineProto/docs/TD_docs/methods/getOption.md

 ---
 title: getOption
 description: Returns value of an option by its name.
-See list of available options on https: core.telegram.org/tdlib/options
+See list of available options on https: core.telegram.org/tdlib/options.
+Can be called before authorization
 ---
 ## Method: getOption
 [Back to methods index](index.md)